Geoff Hartlieb: New York Yankees

 On October 18, 2024, Hartlieb signed a minor league contract with the New York Yankees.
 In 24 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he posted a 3-2 record and 3.34 ERA with 38 strikeouts and two saves across 35 innings of work.
 On June 30, 2025, the Yankees selected Hartlieb's contract, adding him to their active roster.
 In his only appearance on July 1, Hartlieb allowed three runs in one inning of work against the Toronto Blue Jays.
 The next day, he was designated for assignment by the Yankees.
 Hartlieb elected free agency in lieu of an outright assignment on July 4.
 On July 6, Hartlieb re-signed with New York on a major league contract.
 He made another sole appearance for the team before being designated for assignment a second time on July 9.
 Hartlieb elected free agency after clearing waivers on July 11.

 Detroit Tigers

 On July 12, 2025, Hartlieb signed a minor league contract with the Detroit Tigers.
 He made two scoreless appearances for the Triple-A Toledo Mud Hens, recording one win, four strikeouts, and one save across 4 1/3 innings pitched.
 On July 24, the Tigers selected Hartlieb's contract, adding him to their active roster.
 Hartlieb was designated for assignment on July 26 after appearing in only two games for the Tigers.
 He cleared waivers and elected free agency on July 30.
 The next day, Hartlieb re-signed with the Tigers organization on a minor league contract.
 He was released on August 19.

 Kansas City Royals

 On August 27, 2025, Hartlieb signed a minor league contract with the Kansas City Royals organization.
-He elected free agency on November 6.
+He made seven appearances for the Triple-A Omaha Storm Chasers, but struggled to an 0-1 record and 9.00 ERA with 10 strikeouts over eight innings of work.
+Hartlieb elected free agency following the season on November 6.

 Athletics

 On November 20, 2025, Hartlieb signed a minor league contract with the Athletics.
+On June 20, 2026, the Athletics selected Hartlieb's contract, adding him to their active roster.
+He allowed five earned runs with three strikeouts across 8 2/3 innings pitched spanning four appearances for the team.
+Hartlieb was designated for assignment by the Athletics on July 3.
+He cleared waivers and was sent outright to the Triple-A Las Vegas Aviators the following day.
+On July 18, the Athletics added Hartlieb back to their active roster.
+After struggling across four more appearances, Hartlieb was designated for assignment again on July 27.
+He again cleared waivers and was sent outright to Triple–A Las Vegas on July 29.
+On September 2, he had his contract selected to the major league roster again.